 Other apps worth attention are Veil, JSwipe and Dine, so you can be invited in the restaurant for a date directly from the app.
 These apps are highly appreciated by thousands of users.

-Now we are almost at the point where it’s time to be discussed how to make an app like Tinder, providing good user experience and meeting all the customers’ needs.
+Now we are almost at the point where it’s time to be discussed how to make a Tinder, providing good user experience and meeting all the customers’ needs.

 We strongly believe in three main points, standing for the best user experience possible, and they are access control, matching, and messaging.
 So we will focus on them and have a detailed look below.